So what's Behind-the-Wheel Training?

 What car do you use, mine or yours?

-Ours.
-All cars are equipped with automatic transmissions and dual braking systems.
+All CCIU Driver Education cars will be used.
+All cars are equipped with automatic transmissions and dual breaking systems.

 What if my child's permit expires before s/he gets scheduled?

 The permit can be easily extended for another year by completing a permit extension form from The Department of Motor Vehicles.
 The student does not need to take another knowledge test.